RedDuck-Software/midas-contracts/docgen/index.md

 ```

 cancels redemption request by a given `requestId`
-and mints stUSD back to the user.
+and mints mTBILL back to the user.
 can be called only from permissioned actor

 _deletes request by a given `requestId` from storage